zqfang/BioSwift/README.md

 ```
 **NOTE**: Since `String` reads the whole file once, instead of line by line, it took a long time to read large size files.
 Reading file line by line is much more efficiently, but you have to write your own parser.

-### 2. An experimental 2D Array with Numpy-like indexing and slicing
+### 3. An experimental 2D Array with Numpy-like indexing and slicing
 `Array2D` is only for testing purpose.
+Now, we could use `SIMD` as backend.

 An example of swift code:

 init and assign values
 ```swift